The Prison Rape Elimination Act (PREA)

 We maintain sexual abuse data collected pursuant to § 115.387 for at least 10 years after the date of its initial collection unless Federal, State, or local law requires otherwise.

-Approved and signed by the Superintendent on February 16, 2016.
+Approved and signed by the Director on February 25, 2020.

 PREA Compliance Audits